rikZerac/product-store-micro/README.md

 Moreover it comes with H2 management web console enabled and available at `/h2-console` to navigate the database schema and run SQL scripts.
 Integration with H2 is a very handy way Spring Boot data-jpa provides for test and demo purposes.
 Since it is an in-memory database it is not a persistent storage: it is recreated every time the Spring Boot application is started and initial data can be set with a [SQL script][seedSQLScript].
-The database coordinates are defined in Spring Boot [application properties][application properties].
+The database coordinates are defined in Spring Boot [application properties][applicationProperties].
 > **Note**
 > H2 management web console is blocked by Spring security by default.
 In order to be browsable it requires *cross site request forgery* to be disabled.
 >